-Sponsorship Statement: This continuing medical education activity is sponsored by .
+Providor Statement: This continuing medical education activity is provided by

 Vindico Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Vindico Medical Education designates this enduring material for a maximum of 0.50 AMA PRA Category 1 Credit(s)TM.
+Vindico Medical Education designates this print supplement for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 How To Participate in this Activity and Obtain CME Credit:

-To participate in this CME activity, you must read the objectives, answer the pretest questions, read the article, complete the CME posttest, and complete the evaluation.
+To participate in this CME activity, you must read the objectives and articles, complete the CME posttest, and fill in the evaluation.
 Provide only one (1) correct answer for each question.
 A satisfactory score is defined as answering 2 out of 3 of the posttest questions correctly.
-Upon receipt of the completed materials, if a satisfactory score on the posttest is achieved, Vindico Medical Education will issue an AMA PRA Category 1 Credit(s)TM certificate that will be e-mailed to the participant.
+Upon receipt of the completed materials, if a satisfactory score on the posttest is achieved, Vindico Medical Education will issue an AMA PRA Category 1 Credit(s)™ certificate.

 The authors disclose that they do have significant financial interests in any products or class of products discussed directly or indirectly in this activity, including research support.

 Planning Committee and Faculty members report the following relationship(s) which are accurate at the time of original content release (June 15, 2013):